MgenGlder/HobbyHunter/README.md

 "Perfect Practice Makes Perfect."

+"One step at a time, all the time."

 -----
 The current plan is to have 4 different apps that will be separated by cards and modules that will have their own routes.